 But there needs to be a greater link between the North's priorities and the delivery partners tasked with advancing the projects (such as Network Rail and Highways England).
-Currently, the TfN Board has little visibility over the decision making in delivery partners' investment programmes and there is no accountability to the elected politicians or businesses across the region.
+Currently, the TfN Board has little visibility over delivery partners' investment programmes and there is no accountability to the elected politicians that make up our governance.